CoNZealand/buddymeet/readme.txt

 == Changelog ==

+= 1.8.1-nz

+* Add calls to jitsi api to bring up the chat window by default and mute the audio by default

 = 1.8.0 =

 * On self hosted Jitsi domains, the participant needs to be a moderator before setting a password (Issue: https://community.jitsi.org/t/lock-failed-on-jitsimeetexternalapi/32060)